LukasFuchs/GeoModBox.jl/examples/StokesEquation/2D/README.md

 where $v_i$ is the velocity in the i-th direction.

-To approximate the partial derivative operators using the finite difference formulations, one needs to first define the numerical grid of the domain and the location of the corresponding parameters.

 ### Discretization

-The conservation equations of *momentum* and *mass* are solved properly in two dimensions (*x* and *y*) using a staggered finite difference grid, where the horizontal (*cyan dashes*) and vertical (*orange dashes*) velocity are defined in between the regular grid points or *vertices*, and the pressure (*red circles*) within a finite difference cells or *centroids* (Figure 1).
+The conservation equations of *momentum* and *mass* are solved properly in two dimensions (*x* and *y*) using a staggered finite difference grid, where the horizontal (*cyan dashes*) and vertical (*orange dashes*) velocities are defined inbetween the regular grid points or *vertices*, and the pressure (*red circles*) within a finite difference cells or *centroids* (Figure 1).
 A staggered grid enables the conservation of the stress between adjacent grid points and one can solve equations $(1)$ and $(3)$ for the unknows.

 <img src="./Figures/MomentumGrid_2D.png" alt="drawing" width="600"/> <br>
 **Figure 1.
 Staggered finite difference grid.** Discretization of the conservation equations of momemtum and mass.
-The horizontal and vertical velocities require *ghost nodes* at the north and south and east and west boundary, respectively. <!-- What about the pressure ghost nodes?
+The horizontal and vertical velocities require *ghost nodes* at the North and South and East and West boundary, respectively. <!-- What about the pressure ghost nodes?
 Are they even necessary? -->

 ### Constant Viscosity